Aytida-dev/html-to-pdf-pup/README.md

 > 4. Multiple tabs opens for concurrent pdf conversion.
 > 5. If a tab has done pdf conversion then it starts processing another request and only closes itself when all requests are done.
 > 6. Tight integration of max tab system and single broswer for better resource management.
+> 7. Full control of api in hands of user with build in cron jobs

 ## Installation